 While being in the hospital when your death is expected can be reassuring to your family and take all of the responsibility of care from them, it is not always the best choice.

 - A hospital admission, especially to an intensive care unit, for end-of-life care is expensive and usually not necessary for the comfort care required.
+Advance care planning and palliative care interventions can reduce the length of stay in an ICU.

 - Your loved ones may have to navigate limited visiting hours.